tyknkd/flashcard-app/PAGE_TESTING.md

 * Page Description (include a mockup or hand drawn image of the page)

-    * Registered user login page
+    * Page for registered user to log in
     * Header with small logo
     * Simple middle box with login form
         * Username field